Katsmith Cattery ~ CFA Colorpoint, Oriental & Siamese cats and kittens

 Q. Do you ship your kittens?

 A. I really prefer not to.
+You can fly to Orlando to pick up your kitten; you can rent a car and pick up your kitten or I can meet you at the airport or deliver the kitten to your hotel.
 With a some research you should be able to find a breeder within driving distance of your home.
 Check the Links section of this web page for breeders and referral lists.

 Q. Do you ever have older cats available?

-A. Yes, occasionally I will have a retired show cat or retired breeder available.
+A. Yes, occasionally I will have a retired show cat or a cat retired from breeding available.
 These cats make wonderful pets.
-An adult cat is good for those people that aren’t interested in going through the kitten stage.
+An adult cat is good for those people that aren't interested in going through the kitten stage.

 Q. Why do you place your retired cats?

-A. It’s important for a breeder to keep their numbers down.
+A. It's important for a breeder to keep their numbers low.
 Crowded conditions can lead to health problems and cats & kittens that are not well socialized.
-If a breeder wants to move their breeding program forward then kittens must be kept and new cats (outcrosses) must be brought in.
+If a breeder wants to move their breeding program forward then kittens must be kept and new cats (out-crosses) must be brought in.
 It just makes sense that the retired cats go to pet homes.
-I always say just because I know a particular cat isn’t going to be mine forever doesn’t mean I love it any less.
+Just because I know a particular cat isn't going to be mine forever doesn't mean I love it any less.

 Q. What is the cost to adopt a retired cat (what is the price)?